-A judicial recount must take place if the leading candidates in an electoral district receive the same number of votes after the validation of the results, or if they are separated by less than one one-thousandth of the total votes cast.* For example, in an electoral district where 40,000 votes were cast, if the difference between the first and second candidates was less than 40 votes, a judicial recount would be required.
+A judicial recount must take place if the leading candidates in an electoral district receive the same number of votes after the validation of the results or if the difference in votes is less than one one-thousandth of the total votes cast*.
+For example, in an electoral district where 40,000 votes were cast, if the difference in the number of votes for the first and second candidates was less than 40, a judicial recount would be required.
 The returning officer must make a request to a judge for a judicial recount and must also write to the candidates or their official agents to advise them of the recount request.

-The judge must fix the date for a recount to begin within four days after he or she receives the request.
+The judge must fix the date for a recount within four days after they receive the request.

-Except with the permission of the judge, the only people permitted to be present at a recount are the judge, the returning officer, the staff appointed by the returning officer, the candidates,a maximum of two representatives for each candidate, one legal counsel for each candidate and legal counsel for the Chief Electoral Officer.
-A recount can be conducted in one of three ways: The judge can add the number of votes reported in the statements, recount the valid ballots or recount all of the ballots (including the spoiled and rejected ballots).
+Unless one has the permission of the judge, the only people permitted to be present at a recount are the judge, the returning officer, the staff appointed by the returning officer, the recount teams, the candidates, a maximum of two representatives for each candidate who are not members of a recount team, one legal counsel for each candidate and legal counsel for the Chief Electoral Officer.
+A recount can be conducted in one of three ways: the judge can add the number of votes reported in the statements of the vote, recount the valid ballots or recount all of the ballots (including the rejected ballots).
 The judge then totals the ballots cast for each candidate (according to the procedure chosen).